 It was Elektra publicist Danny Fields who brought The MC5 to label head and producer Jac Holzman and producer/engineer Bruce Botnick’s attention.
 “The MC5 were part of an extraordinary scene,” explains Kramer.
 “When Danny Fields came out to Detroit, he saw what was the best-kept secret in the music business.
 There was this band without a hit record that could draw 3,000 people a night in the Detroit area.
 We could do that in Chicago, and we could do it in Cleveland.
 We played for years all over that part of the country and built up a grass-root following that couldn’t be denied.
 The kids knew all of the songs and were passionate about this band.
 This band was theirs, and this band was talking about what they were talking about.
 There was this bond, and so from a business point of view, the clear idea was to translate this to a national level and then translate it to an international level.
 The MC5 burned very hot and very bright, but very fast and burned out.”

-Botnick recalls his first trip to see The MC5 prior to formally recording what would become Kick Out the Jams, a concert document that, 34 years after its release, is still one of the most powerful hard rock albums ever committed to tape.
+Botnick recalls his first trip to see The MC5 prior to formally recording what would become Kick Out the Jams, a concert document that, decades after its release, is still one of the most powerful hard rock albums ever committed to tape.
 “Jac said to me that this band is supposed to be great, so we flew to the Grande Ballroom [in Detroit] to hear them,” says Botnick.
-“Thank God I had the presence of mind to take a cassette machine with me that had a built-in microphone, because they were so loud I couldn't hear what was happening.
+“Thank God I had the presence of mind to take a cassette machine with me that had a built-in microphone, because they were so loud I couldn’t hear what was happening.
 It was the loudest thing I had ever heard in my life.
 Getting back to the hotel room, Jac and I were amazed.
 They were very good songs, so I was really excited, and then we planned to record.”

 It was this raw concert power that inspired Elektra and the band to make their major-label debut a concert recording.
 “The conventional wisdom was, you cut two or three studio albums and then you did your live album,” Kramer says.
 “We thought it was a revolutionary move to do the first album live.
 We had worked so hard to perfect our live performance, and I think that the consensus was that The MC5 is all about the live performance, so let’s see if we can capture this.”